Matt Stillman, University Registrar

 Academic Standing and Academic Assistance

 Southern Oregon University requires students to maintain satisfactory academic progress toward degree completion and provides resources to assist students with successful completion of their coursework.
 All students are encouraged to seek this help when needed.
-Students may contact major departments, individual professors, or The Office of Academic Advising for assistance.
+Students may contact major departments, individual professors, or their assigned Student Success Coordinator for assistance.

 At the conclusion of each term enrolled, term and cumulative grade point averages (GPAs) are computed and academic standing is determined (see criteria below).
 Students are expected to maintain good standing.
 Students who are not in good standing will be notified of their academic standing and requirements to return to good standing.
 Students are encouraged to seek help and identify resources to support their academic improvement from their academic advisors or Student Success Coordinators.

 Students who earn a term GPA of at least 2.0, have a cumulative GPA of at least 2.0, and are making satisfactory academic progress as defined below are in good standing.

 Students in good standing who earn a term GPA of less than 2.0 will be placed on academic warning.